pysprings/dspy-sequence/sessions/session-2/presentation.md

 Next month, we'll dive deep into **Signatures**, the DSPy way of declaring *what* you want your AI to do.
 We'll see how Signatures and Examples work together to create powerful, predictable programs.

-**Action Items:**

-1. Think of a simple task you do at work (e.g., classifying emails, summarizing notes, answering common questions).
-2. Write down 5-10 `dspy.Example` objects for that task.
-3. Pay attention to the fields you need.
-What are your inputs?
-What should the output(s) be?
-4. Bring your examples to the next session!

 ---